College Test Prep for Sophomores

 While it’s too early for sophomores to start test prep for college, it’s not too early to start getting a sense of the landscape and to spend some time formulating your future “plan of attack”.
 Be mindful though that students’ grades in school remain the most important performance measurement for college admission decisions.

 The following are Summit’s recommendations for what parents and students can do during sophomore year to anticipate and plan for the college entrance exams.

-As you read this, you will also see my anecdotes as a parent experiencing this process for the first time with my sophomore last year.
+As you read this, you will also see my anecdotes as a parent going through the college testing process for the first time with my sophomore.

 Tip #1: Get Educated.

 Throughout sophomore year, we recommend acquiring a basic understanding about the standardized tests for college and what it takes to get ready for them.
-Whether it’s through Summit’s blog and parent info sessions, or books, friends, and the web, there are a lot of great resources out there.
+Whether it’s through Summit’s blog, their annual College Admission Testing Guide and parent info sessions, or books, friends, and the web, there are a lot of great resources out there.

-Keep in mind that you are seeking information, not hearsay, since there is, unfortunately, a lot of misinformation circulating like, “you need perfect scores to get accepted into college”, “you need to take the test a lot of times”, and “you need to prep for 1.5 to 2 years to do it right”.
+Keep in mind that you are seeking information, not hearsay, since there is, unfortunately, a lot of misinformation circulating like, “the SAT is easier than the ACT”, “you need very high scores to get accepted into college”, and “you need to take the test a lot of times”.

 Summit cautions families against giving these tests more weight than they deserve – and to take a sane and sensible approach to test preparation.